ayushpandey8439/CALockBench/Readme.md

 To run the standalone benchmark, the script `benchmark.sh` can be used.
 It sets up the python virtual environment, the variables used across the different scripts and executes the different workloads.

-To run the docker image, `docker compose up --build` can be used to setup the image and run the benchmark.
-The container is called `LockBenchmark` and can be used to retrieve the raw data results via `docekr cp -r LockBenchmark:/benchmarkResultsBkup ./results`.
+To run the docker image, `docker compose up --build` can be used to set up the image and run the benchmark.
+The container is called `LockBenchmark` and can be used to retrieve the raw data results via `docekr cp -r LockBenchmark:/usr/CALockBench/benchmarkResultsBkup ./results`.
-The generated charts can be retrieved via `docker cp -r LockBenchmark:/benchmarkCharts ./charts`.
+The generated charts can be retrieved via `docker cp -r LockBenchmark:/usr/CALockBench/benchmarkCharts ./charts`.

 If there is a need to generate charts using raw data collected earlier, the script `allChartGenerator.sh` can be used.